-Automated Storage and Retrieval System (AS/RS): ASRS systems are automation technology for better utilizing floor space in warehouses or any place which stores a large volume of products, documents, or goods.
+Automated Storage and Retrieval System (AS/RS): ASRS systems are automation technology for better-utilizing floor space in warehouses or any place which stores a large volume of products, documents, or goods.
 ASRS comprises several computer-controlled systems that automatically place and retrieve loads.
 This results in huge operational efficiency gains and hence, organizations across the globe are implementing advanced versions of Automated Storage and Retrieval Systems.

-Automatic Order Allocation: A logistics technology term, automatic order allocation is the new age way of allocating orders to delivery associates and delivery partners for delivery via dynamic route plans.
+Automatic Order Allocation: A logistics technology term, automatic order allocation is the new-age way of allocating orders to delivery associates and delivery partners for delivery via dynamic route plans.
 Typically, order allocation used to happen via manual processes but now transportation automation platforms like LogiNext Mile are used for auto allocation of orders.

-Automated Delivery Allocation: A logistics technology term, automated delivery allocation is the new age way of assigning orders to delivery associates and delivery partners for delivery via dynamic route plans.
+Automated Delivery Allocation: A logistics technology term, automated delivery allocation is the new-age way of assigning orders to delivery associates and delivery partners for delivery via dynamic route plans.
 Typically, order allocation used to happen via manual processes but now transportation automation platforms like LogiNext Mile are used for automated delivery allocation.

 Autonomous Trucks: Also known as self-driving trucks, Autonomous trucks are vehicles that don’t require a driver to run.
-High resolution and long-range sensors along with highly sophisticated Artificial Intelligence technology have enabled pilots of such trucks to completely automate the long-haul movements from pickups to delivery.
+High-resolution and long-range sensors along with highly sophisticated Artificial Intelligence technology have enabled pilots of such trucks to completely automate the long-haul movements from pickups to delivery.

 Autonomous Vehicles: Also known as self-driving vehicles, Autonomous vehicles don’t require a driver to run them.
-High resolution and long-range sensors along with highly sophisticated Artificial Intelligence technology have enabled pilots of such vehicles and the day is not very far when these vehicles would be available commercially.
+High-resolution and long-range sensors along with highly sophisticated Artificial Intelligence technology have enabled pilots of such vehicles and the day is not very far when these vehicles would be available commercially.

 Bar Code: A barcode is a visual representation of data that can be read by a machine.
-In the world of logistics, barcodes are used to keep a track of shipments and goods in a digital format.
+In the world of logistics, barcodes are used to keep track of shipments and goods in a digital format.